Advisory Council Board Policy #5001

 Members of the Board of Education have a sincere commitment to the concept of citizen involvement in the Buncombe County Schools.
-We believe that the people want good schools, that they have reasonable ideas about the things the schools should do, and that they are willing to help the schools attain established goals.
-A purpose of the advisory structure is to provide informed advice to the school authorities.
+We believe that the people want good schools, have reasonable ideas about what the schools should do, and are willing to help the schools attain established goals.
+The purpose of the advisory structure is to provide informed advice to the school authorities.

 WHAT IS A SCHOOL ADVISORY COUNCIL?